Adult Congenital Cardiology Outpatient Clinics

 General Congenital Cardiology Clinics

-These clinics are held throughout the week, patients are under the care of 1 of the 5 Consultants; Dr Kate English, Dr Hamish Walker, Dr Helen Parry, Dr Vitor Ramos, and Dr James Oliver.
+These clinics are held throughout the week, patients are under the care of 1 of the 5 Consultants; Dr Kate English, Dr Gopaul, Dr Helen Parry, Dr Vitor Ramos, and Dr James Oliver.

 You will be seen either by one of the consultants, senior doctor specialising in congenital heart disease or a senior cardiac nurse specialist.
 If you would like to see a specific Consultant prior to your appointment then please ring in advance.